Curriculum design and program approach:

 Discussions are grounded in confidentiality agreements and geared to building self-efficacy, confidence and self-awareness, as well as learning to collaborate and influence effectively

-Monthly (Friday) problem-solving discussions of individual issues or case studies via Zoom plus concentrated training in components of managerial situational leadership
+Twice-monthly (Friday) 3-hour sessions using a live virtual platform.
+These concentrate on problem-solving discussions of individual issues, case studies and learning components of managerial situational leadership

 Management of a "real" project required by the organization under the sponsorship of a senior manager

 Ongoing and on-demand support by trained, experienced mentors and coaches from public and academic sectors

 Professional development plan for each participant, committed to by senior management (if appropriate)

 Participants and the managers supporting their involvement begin required preparatory work in September 2021.

 November 21-26, 2021 at the Koerner Forestry Centre at Loon Lake Lodge, BC.